progit/progit/en/01-introduction/01-chapter1.markdown

 Insert 18333fig0101.png
 Figure 1-1.
 Local version control diagram

 One of the more popular VCS tools was a system called rcs, which is still distributed with many computers today.
 Even the popular Mac OS X operating system includes the  rcs command when you install the Developer Tools.
-This tool basically works by keeping patch sets (that is, the differences between files) from one change to another in a special format on disk; it can then re-create what any file looked like any point in time by adding up all the patches.
+This tool basically works by keeping patch sets (that is, the differences between files) from one change to another in a special format on disk; it can then re-create what any file looked like at any point in time by adding up all the patches.

 ### Centralized Version Control Systems ###